Skip to content

 Anthropic sells four paid rungs — Pro, Max, Team, and Enterprise — and Enterprise sits at the very top.
 Where the Team plan wraps a handful of people under shared billing, the Enterprise plan is designed for rolling Claude out company-wide with the identity, governance, and data controls a large security team demands before it will sign off.

-Every Enterprise seat still gets the full product surface: Claude on web, desktop, and mobile, plus Claude Code in the terminal and Cowork for agentic knowledge work — all running on current models including Claude Opus 4.8.
+Every Enterprise seat still gets the full product surface: Claude on web, desktop, and mobile, plus Claude Code in the terminal and Cowork for agentic knowledge work — all running on current models including Claude Opus 5.
 Anthropic documents the complete scope in its Enterprise plan help article.
 On top of that shared product, Enterprise layers the governance features — single sign-on, directory provisioning, audit trails, and retention rules — that turn a pile of individual logins into a managed deployment.
 If you're still weighing tiers, our complete Claude pricing breakdown maps every plan side by side.

-What Claude Enterprise adds over Team
+What it adds over the Team plan

 Team and Enterprise share the same collaboration DNA: shared Projects, an admin console, and a contractual promise that your conversations don't train Anthropic's models.
 The differences are governance and scale.
 Claude Team caps at 150 seats with usage bundled into the seat price; Enterprise removes the cap and adds the provisioning and compliance tooling large organizations need — but it changes how usage is billed.